-Playgrounds are not only brilliant fun for kids but they’re also a great way for little ones to burn off some of their boundless energy on the slippery slides, zooming zip wires, and climbing frames.
+With slippery slides, zooming zip wires and climbing frames galore, Gloucestershire’s playgrounds are brilliant fun for kids – and a great way for little ones to burn off some of their boundless energy.

-From adventure play parks to toddler-friendly spaces, SoGlos has rounded up 12 of the best children’s playgrounds in Gloucestershire, in this hot list sponsored by Sudeley Castle.
+From adventure play parks to toddler-friendly spaces, SoGlos has rounded up 12 of the best children’s playgrounds to discover in the county in this hot list.

 Children can bounce on the trampolines, play in the sensory spaces, splash around in the water features and make melodies in the music area, while budding buccaneers can climb aboard the pirate ship.
 The park also benefits from wheelchair accessible swings and roundabouts, making the space suitable for all abilities.